 Too many options – much of a muchness

-If you visit government websites to find the best electricity offer for his family, you can come back with no less than 253 different options, but who has the time to read through them all?
-This is where Leading Edge professionals can do the comparisons and find the best deal for you.
+If you visit government websites to find the best energy deal discounts for your family, you can come back with no less than 253 different options, but who has the time to read through them all?
+This is where Leading Edge Energy professionals can do the comparisons and find the best deal for you.

 - Forcing companies to put a customer on the “nearest matching offer” when a contract ends, rather than a new deal of the retailer’s choice